oac-tree/oac-tree/doc/procedure.rst

 Procedure
 =========

-The ``Procedure`` class represents a sequence of instructions to be executed within the Sequencer.
-It provides methods to manage the execution flow, handle variables, and control the execution status.
-A procedure can include a series of top-level instructions, each with its own set of operations and logic.
+The ``Procedure`` class represents instruction trees to be executed within the Sequencer and a workspace of globally accessible variables (see :ref:`Variable`).
+It provides methods to handle variables and instructions, and to manage the execution flow.
+A procedure can include multiple top-level instructions, where at most one is defined to be the root instruction that will be executed on procedure execution.

 Architecture
 ------------

-The ``Procedure`` class is responsible for managing a collection of instructions.
+The ``Procedure`` class is responsible for managing a collection of instruction trees.
 It contains a vector of top-level instructions, each represented by a derived class of the ``Instruction`` class.
 The class also includes an internal ``Workspace`` that holds variables and their values during the execution of instructions.

 Usage
 -----

 Creating a Procedure
 ^^^^^^^^^^^^^^^^^^^^

 To create a new procedure, instantiate an object of the ``Procedure`` class.
 Optionally, you can specify the filename if the procedure is loaded from a file:

 .. code-block:: c++

    Procedure myProcedure("example.procedure");

+This filename argument is used when the procedure contains instructions that include other instructions from files specified by a relative pathname.

 Managing Instructions
 ^^^^^^^^^^^^^^^^^^^^^

 You can add, retrieve, and remove instructions in the procedure.
 The procedure allows managing instructions at the top level.

 .. code-block:: c++

-   // Add a new instruction to the top level std::unique_ptr<Instruction> myInstruction = std::make_unique<MyInstruction>();
+   // Add a new instruction to the top level auto myInstruction = GlobalInstructionRegistry().Create("MyInstruction");
    myProcedure.PushInstruction(std::move(myInstruction));

    // Retrieve the root instruction